Merino Tech vs Smartwool: A Few Important Notes

 Stylethority is reader-supported.
 When you buy through links on the site, we may earn a commission.

-Things have changed drastically.
-Currently, MT is one of the leading budget merino wool brands with thousands of reviews.
+Well, things have changed.
+Currently, it’s one of the leading budget merino wool brands.

-If we were to compare Merino Tech vs Smartwool, the veteran in merino clothing, what would the verdict be?
+Between Merino Tech vs Smartwool, a veteran in merino wear – what would the verdict be?

 Comfy, warm, more durable than Merino.Tech options.
 These leggings are the creme de la creme of their niche.
 Vibrant, unique patterns for those into stylish clothing.